Gayathri2602-art/Career-Analyzer-Gemini-LLM-/README.md

 ---
 ⚙️ How It Works

-The user provides a company website URL
+1. The user provides a company website URL

-The system scrapes website content
+2. The system scrapes website content

-It identifies and extracts the careers page
+3. It identifies and extracts the careers page

-Job listings are collected and processed
+4. Job listings are collected and processed

-Gemini analyzes:

-Company overview

-Job descriptions

-Relevant roles are filtered based on the selected domain
+5. Gemini analyzes: Company overview, Job descriptions, Relevant roles are filtered based on the selected domain

-A structured summary is generated and displayed
+6. A structured summary is generated and displayed

+---

 🧩 Technical Implementation